-- Customizability for specific uses, because it allows diverse configurations, modular components and hybrid integrations
+- Customizability for specific uses, since it enables diverse configurations, modular components and hybrid integrations.

-While the table is intended to simplify DLT designs into two primary categories, businesses should be aware of various nuances in terminology and subsequent adoption implications.
+Although this article places DLT designs into two primary categories, businesses should be aware of various nuances in terminology and their implications for adoption.
 For instance, some people distinguish between private and consortium blockchain architectures.
-Here, private designates a single owner who invites others to join; consortium, sometimes called semiprivate architectures, are governed by a group rather than a single entity.
+Here, private designates a single owner who invites others to join, while consortia -- sometimes called semiprivate architectures -- are governed by a group rather than a single entity.

-Zooming out from these distinctions, organizations should also incorporate hybrid architectures in their long-term planning.
-Hybrid is simply the notion that, as decentralized architectures scale across public, consumer, private, government entities and consortia, they will inevitably require and benefit from interoperability.
+Zooming out from these distinctions, organizations should also incorporate hybrid architectures into their long-term planning.
+Hybrid is simply the notion that, as decentralized architectures scale across consortia as well as public, consumer, private and government entities, they'll inevitably require and benefit from interoperability.

-A hybrid world, in which some networks are necessarily smaller, tightly permissioned and optimized for discrete use cases, and others are open, transparent platforms that also integrate into vertical networks, will ultimately enable what many envision long-term as a "blockchain of many blockchains" similar to the internet of many intranets.
+A hybrid world in which some networks are necessarily smaller, tightly permissioned and optimized for discrete use cases, while others are open, transparent platforms that also integrate into vertical networks, will ultimately enable what many envision long-term as a "blockchain of many blockchains," similar to the "internet of many intranets."

 Permissioned vs. permissionless blockchain: Use cases

-Permissionless blockchains tend to be used in applications with a strong financial component or that require highly decentralized blockchains, such as:
+Permissionless blockchains tend to be used in applications with a strong financial component or that require highly decentralized blockchains, such as the following:

-Permissioned blockchains have enabled new applications that depend on privacy and security, including:
+Permissioned blockchains have enabled new applications that depend on privacy and security, including the following:

-Indeed, the key to adoption success lies in aligning use-case criteria with the broader market dynamics and the range of DLT configuration options.
-This approach simultaneously demands companies take a longer strategic view to avoid piecemeal implementations, especially on top of legacy systems.
+Indeed, the key to adoption success lies in aligning use case criteria with the broader market dynamics and the range of DLT configuration options.
+This approach simultaneously demands that companies take a longer, strategic view to avoid piecemeal implementations, especially on top of legacy systems.
 The objective is to develop a vision and prioritize incremental steps to build, test, validate and evolve toward the vision.

 To illustrate, let's consider a scenario and the key considerations that ensue from it.

-- improve records integrity, access, privacy and auditability; and
+- Improve records integrity, access, privacy and auditability.

-- streamline information portability across service providers, compliance adherence, insurance settlement, latency, cost reductions, even medical research efficiencies.
+- Streamline compliance adherence, insurance settlement, latency, information portability across service providers, cost reductions and even medical research efficiencies.

-The organization is also aware of diverse risks involved in still-immature blockchain technology, unclear regulatory requirements, cultural and political objections involving sensitive information, business models and stakeholder adoption -- not to mention the risk of failure.
-Despite having a broad grasp of potential applications, the organization is not ready to choose architecture.
+The organization is also aware of diverse risks involved in still-immature blockchain technology, unclear regulatory requirements, as well as cultural and political objections involving sensitive information, business models and stakeholder adoption -- not to mention the risk of failure.
+Despite having a broad grasp of potential applications, the organization isn't ready to choose architecture.